Rhododendron ponticum: Cultivation and uses

-Rhododendron ponticum subsp. baeticum is one of the most extensively cultivated rhododendrons in western Europe.
-It is used as an ornamental plant in its own right, and more frequently as a rootstock onto which other more attractive rhododendrons are grafted.
-The plants were first grown in Britain in the 1760s, supplied by Conrad Loddiges, and became widely distributed through the commercial nursery trade in the late 18th and early 19th centuries.
-The roots readily send up suckers from below the graft, often allowing it to overtake the intended grafted rhododendron.
+Rhododendron ponticum subsp. baeticum is one of the most extensively cultivated rhododendrons in western and central Europe.
+It is used as an ornamental plant in its own right and, more frequently, as a rootstock onto which other more attractive rhododendrons are grafted.
+The plants were first cultivated in Britain in the 1760s, supplied by Conrad Loddiges, and became widely distributed through the commercial nursery trade in the late 18th and early 19th centuries.
+The roots readily produce suckers below the graft, which can sometimes overtake the intended grafted rhododendron.

-Honey produced with pollen from the flowers of this plant can be quite poisonous, causing severe hypotension and bradycardia in humans if consumed in sufficient quantities, and is known as mad honey due to toxic diterpenes (grayanotoxins).
+Honey produced with pollen from the flowers of this plant can be poisonous if consumed in sufficient quantities, causing severe hypotension and bradycardia in humans.
+It is known as mad honey due to its toxic diterpenes (grayanotoxins).
 This poisonous honey plays a significant part in the 2023 film A Haunting in Venice.

-Sap from a freshly cut branch can be used to treat toothaches.
+The sap from a freshly cut branch can be used to treat toothache.

 Invasive species

 Suckering of the root, together with its abundant seed production, has led to it becoming an invasive species over much of western Europe and in parts of New Zealand.
 Rhododendron control is a key element in nature conservation in those areas.

 Conservation organisations in Britain now believe R. ponticum has become "a severe problem" in the native Atlantic oakwoods of the west highlands of Scotland and in Wales and Ireland, and on heathlands in southern England, crowding out the native flora.
 Clearance strategies have been developed, including the flailing and cutting down of plants with follow-up herbicide spraying.
-Injection of herbicide into individual plants ha s been found to be more precise and effective.
+Injection of herbicide into individual plants has been found to be more precise and effective.

 In Ireland, particularly in the Killarney National Park it is extremely invasive and the exact date that Rhododendrons were introduced is unknown.
 It has no natural predators in Ireland and is avoided by grazing animals as the stems and leaves contain toxic levels of grayanotoxins.
 It is suggested that the shrub was planted in Derrycunihy wood in the 19th century or before.

 A study in the journal Functional Ecology also showed that invasive rhododendron nectar was toxic to European honeybees (Apis mellifera), killing individuals within hours of consumption.
 It also paralyzed bees of the species Andrena carantonica, a solitary mining bee.
 Bees became paralysed and exhibited excessive grooming or other distress behaviours after feeding on Rhododendron nectar, and ate less food than bees fed a control nectar.
 In contrast the buff-tailed bumblebee (Bombus terrestris) was not affected by the rhododendron nectar.
 It is important not to see Rhododendron as a problem species for honey bees as they actually avoid the flowers owing to their ability to detect the toxin nectar.
 The toxicity is caused by grayanotoxin 1 which is one of several highly hydroxylated diterpenoid defence chemicals produced in the leaves of Rhododendron to protect against herbivores – e.g. the Thrips Heliothrips haemorrhoidalis.
 Some species of honey bee (Apis mellifera sub spp caucasica) tolerate the toxin and make so-called "mad honey".